Hu Yaobang: Subsequent commemorations

 In April 2010 (the 21st anniversary of Hu's death), Chinese Premier Wen Jiabao wrote an article in the People's Daily titled "Recalling Hu Yaobang when I return to Xingyi".
 Presented as an essay, it recollected an investigation of ordinary people's lives by Hu Yaobang and Wen Jiabao in Xingyi County, Guizhou, in 1986.
 Wen, who worked with Hu from 1985 to 1987, praised Hu's "superior working style of being totally devoted to the suffering of the masses", and his "lofty morality and openness [of character]".
 Wen's essay elicited an enthusiastic reaction in Chinese-language websites, generating over 20,000 responses on Sina.com on the day the article appeared.
 The article was interpreted by observers familiar with the Chinese political system as a confirmation by Wen that he was a protégé of Hu, rather than Zhao Ziyang.

 On 20 November 2015, the 100th Anniversary of the birth of Hu Yaobang, Communist Party General Secretary Xi Jinping held a high-profile commemoration ceremony for Hu Yaobang in Beijing.
 In contrast to the event held by the previous leadership ten years earlier, the 100th anniversary event was deliberately high-profile and attended by all members of the Politburo Standing Committee.
 Xi lavished Hu with praise for his accomplishments, and said that Hu "dedicated his life to the party and to the people.
 His led a glorious life, a life of struggle ... his contributions will shine in history."
 Hu appeared as a character in the 2015 historical drama Deng Xiaoping at History's Crossroads.

+On 20 November 2025, the 110th Anniversary of the birth of Hu Yaobang, General Secretary Xi Jinping once again held a high-profile commemoration ceremony for Hu Yaobang in Beijing, attended by Politburo Standing Committee members Cai Qi and Li Xi.
+At the ceremony, Xi said that "Comrade Hu Yaobang actively advocated and promoted reform and opening up, and devoted a great deal of effort to promoting socialist modernization.
+We should learn from him, [dare to] stand at the forefront of the times and vigorously pursue reform and innovation" and called Hu "a time-tested loyal communist fighter and a great proletarian revolutionist and statesman".